 Activatable probes represent the third mechanistic class, in which the specific microenvironmental and intracellular abnormalities of tumor cells activate the fluorescent probe.
 LUM015 (excitation: 650 nm; emission: 675 nm) fluoresces only when the quenching moiety is cleaved by cathepsin proteases upregulated in cancer tissue (13).
 Pegsitacianine (excitation: 780 nm; emission: 805 nm) is a pH-activatable micelle nanoprobe that exploits the metabolic acidosis of solid tumors (14).
-Table 1 provides an overview of some of the most common IMI agents (2,6).
+Table 1 provides an overview of some of the most common IMI imaging agents (2,6).

-These 3 mechanisms have all been complemented by the development of hybrid tracers incorporating both a fluorescent molecule and a radioisotope.
+These three mechanisms have all been complemented by the development of hybrid tracers incorporating both a fluorescent molecule and radioisotope.
 Hybrid tracers address the problems of tissue penetration, autofluorescence, and photobleaching that occur with fluorescence (7,8).
-Because $\gamma$ -radiation can be detected sensitively with little tissue attenuation, the radioisotope enables intraoperative localization even with deeper tumors, whereas the fluorescent tracer allows for direct visual examination and localization.
-Furthermore, $\beta$ -emitting radioisotopes allow for preoperative surgical planning (similar to $^{18}$ F-FDG PET) and provide quantitative information on biodistribution.
-Many radioisotopes, including $^{111}$ In, $^{68}$ Ga, and $^{89}$ Zr, have been conjugated to fluorescent molecules for use in IMI, with $^{99m}$ Tc emerging as a particularly strong candidate given its favorable decay parameters and low cost (8).
+Because γ-radiation can be detected sensitively with little tissue attenuation, the radioisotope enables intraoperative localization even with deeper tumors, while the fluorescent tracer allows for direct visual examination and localization.
+Furthermore, b-emitting radioisotopes allow for preoperative surgical planning (similar to F-FDG PET) and provide quantitative information on biodistribution.
+Many radioisotopes, including In, Ga, and Zr, have been conjugated to fluorescent molecules for use in IMI, with 99mTc emerging as a particularly strong candidate given its favorable decay parameters and low cost (8).

 The recent explosion in the development of new experimental molecules for IMI has been paralleled by a similarly exponential growth in the number of imaging systems available in the market.
-Although the discussion of individual systems is beyond the scope of this review, Supplemental Table 1 provides an overview of several popular systems, and Supplemental Figure 1 depicts components common to many imaging systems.
-Although most IMI systems have been designed for open surgical procedures, many systems have also been adapted for laparoscopic and robotic use, including the Firefly (Intuitive Surgical) and the Artemis (Quest).
+While the discussion of individual systems is beyond the scope of this review, Supplemental Table 1 provides an overview of several popular systems, and Supplemental Figure 1 depicts components common to many imaging systems.
+Although most IMI imaging systems have been designed for open surgical procedures, many systems have also been adapted for laparoscopic and robotic use, including the Intuitive Surgical Firefly and the Quest Artemis.
 Most available imaging systems have been optimized for use with ICG, and development of new systems operating in other light wavelengths is required.